 All authors currently employed by WHOI, including scientific and engineering staff, and students, including those registered in the MIT/WHOI Joint Program.

 Why a blanket policy?

 A blanket policy provides the benefit of unified action; individual authors do not need to negotiate distribution rights with their publishers.

 Authors are invited to particpate, but are not required or mandated to do so.
 Authors indicate their decision by making their accepted manuscripts available for ingest into WHOAS.

 What versions of articles will be hosted in WHOAS?

 The possibilities include: the post peer-review manuscript (aka the accepted manuscript) and the final published version.

 Where publishing agreements allow, the preferred first choice is to host the final published version of the article in WHOAS.

 Do authors need to wait until the Library makes a request?

-Authors can choose to be pro-active and make their manuscripts available in WHOAS at the time of manuscript submission, or as their post peer-review manuscripts are accepted.
+The Library is usually not aware of articles in press until sometime after they are published.
+Authors are encouraged to be pro-active and make their manuscripts available in WHOAS at the same time as their post peer-review manuscripts are accepted.